 Stumpy’s can accommodate parties of up to 140 people, and they’re accustomed to events ranging from birthday parties and corporate parties to holiday and bachelor gatherings.
 A graduation party is no trouble at all.
 Just make sure everyone is following the appropriate safety precautions and it’s safe, fun, and a great time for grads.

 One of the more off-the-wall event venues in the Dallas area is The Quixotic World, a 5,000 square foot event space suitable for pretty much any kind of party, so long as they want an odd, somewhat surreal atmosphere.

 They can host up to 248 people, with dining space for 200, and they have a range of amenities including a sound system, shadow dancing, projectors, and wonderful décor.
 You’ll make memories there if nothing else.

 Sometimes, all you need to make a party a success is some good, hearty food.
 What can be better than a good American Grill?
-Located north of the heart of Dallas, this American restaurant can seat up to 36 people on a private patio and can customize everything from décor to menus to suit the people you’ve invited.
+Located north of the heart of Dallas in Austin, this American restaurant can seat up to 36 people on a private patio and can customize everything from décor to menus to suit the people you’ve invited.
 It might not be the largest or the most exotic of venues on this list, but sometimes you don’t need all of that, you just need a place to socialize and let the stress of school evaporate.